devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 To actually do and see anything you need to add a **SecuredCluster** (be it the same or another OpenShift cluster).
 For effect go to the **RHACS Portal**, the Dashboard should by pretty empty, click on the **Compliance** link in the menu to the left, lots of zero's and empty panels, too.

-Because you don't have a monitored and secured OpenShift cluster yet.
+This is because you don't have a monitored and secured OpenShift cluster yet.

 ### Prepare to add Secured Clusters